skoona/humanRadarRD_03D/README.md

 ## Troubleshooting
 > [!NOTE]
 > Failing commands only return status and not their success payload.
+Also, several of the newer ESP32 chips do not provide 5V for the sensor, only input to chip.
+This will make the sensor appear to be failing for lack of voltage!

 ### No Target Detection